AJONPLLC/ajonp-content/lessons/10-angular-material-theming.md

   image_alt = "Angular Material Theming"
 +++

-> I was a little rushed on this lesson/video so if you have any questions jump on the [Slack Channel](https://ajonp-com.slack.com/join/shared_invite/enQtNDk4NjMyNDUxMzM0LWQwMThkZDE3MDAzNzVmNWE3N2M1NzkwMzg1YWQ5NzIxZmIyYTM3ZjEyOGU3YjQ0NTFkYzRmZjMyYzExNDNlNTg)
+> I was a little rushed on this lesson/video so if you have any questions jump on [Gitter](http://bit.ly/ajonp-gitter)

 # Angular Material Theming